abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

-# Exercise 6: Managing AKS on Azure Stack HCI
+# Exercise 6: Managing AKS on Azure Local

 ### Estimated Duration: 60 minutes

-In this exercise, you'll be focusing on managing Azure Kubernetes Service (AKS) on Azure Stack HCI, which involves creating a logical network specifically tailored for AKS on Azure Stack HCI.
+In this exercise, you'll be focusing on managing Azure Kubernetes Service (AKS) on Azure Local, which involves creating a logical network specifically tailored for AKS on Azure Local.
 It also covers setting up an Azure Active Directory (AAD) tenant group for authentication purposes.
-The process involves deploying AKS on Azure Stack HCI via the Azure Portal and establishing the necessary connections to access the AKS deployment.
-This hands-on lab demonstrates the setup and configuration steps required for deploying and managing AKS in an Azure Stack HCI environment.
+The process involves deploying AKS on Azure Local via the Azure Portal and establishing the necessary connections to access the AKS deployment.
+This hands-on lab demonstrates the setup and configuration steps required for deploying and managing AKS in an Azure Local environment.

 ## Lab Objectives

 You will be able to complete the following tasks:

-- Task 1: Create a Logical Network for Azure Stack HCI for AKS
+- Task 1: Create a Logical Network for Azure Local for AKS
 - Task 2: Create an Entra Group for authentication of AKS
-- Task 3: Create AKS on Azure Stack HCI using Azure Portal
+- Task 3: Create AKS on Azure Local using Azure Portal
-- Task 4: Connecting to the Azure Stack HCI AKS
+- Task 4: Connecting to the Azure Local AKS

-## Task 1: Create a Logical Network for Azure Stack HCI for AKS
+## Task 1: Create a Logical Network for Azure Local for AKS

 1. Navigate to the Resource Group in the Azure portal navigation section.